Ahmad-Alsabbagh1/react-project/README.md

 # AHMAD'S TRIVIA

-A trivia game made using React.js as a react-project for HackYourFuture.<br/>
+A trivia game made using React.js framework as a react-project for HackYourFuture.<br/>
 With the help of the [Trivia](https://the-trivia-api.com/) API the player gets 10 question with the selected difficulty(default = easy) or some selected categories(optional).

 After the **START** button wished the player good luck (hovering over the button) the player will be prompted with a question with the selected categorie(s)